erizov/Professor/semester_08/lecture_54_data_modeling/etl_processes/school.en.md

-# Etl Processes
+# ETL Processes

 ## Simple Explanation

-ETL Processes is an algorithm used to solve specific problems in computer science.
+ETL Processes is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying etl processes to solve specific tasks in etl;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
-- using etl processes in production systems for processes;
+- automating processes in various fields;
-- integrating etl processes into data pipelines for process automation;

 ## Example

-Specific example of etl processes:
+Consider a specific example of how etl processes works:

-1. Data preparation: input data for etl processes (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of etl processes to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions